 Lack of Maintenance Experience

 Writing code is easy.
-Maintaining it is where reality hits.
+Maintaining it over time is where reality hits.

 Slower Development

-More layers mean more time coding and debugging.
+More layers = more time coding, debugging, and testing.

 Harder Onboarding